Find providers

 • Heart attack

-There are a few drug interactions you should be wary of if taking Adderall.
-Speak to your ADHD healthcare provider if you are taking the following medications:
+There are a few drug interactions you should have been wary of if taking Adderall, including:

 • SSRI and SNRI drugs